How to Make Homemade Pumpkin Puree

 1. Pre-heat your oven to 400°.
 Carefully remove the top of the pie pumpkin.
 I always use a sharp chef’s knife, and work in a slow, rotating, slicing motion.
 (Take it slow, keep a hand towel nearby, and use a firm grip.
 The pumpkin flesh can be a bit tough to slice.)

-A single, whole pie pumpkin sits on a white plastic cutting board with a large chef's knife laying beside it.
+A small, whole pumpkin is on a white plastic cutting board with a sharp chef's knife beside it.

 I believe it’s a good practice to have a safe distance between my work space and my loved ones before I start cutting pie pumpkins or large, tough-skinned squash!